-Day 344/365 – December 11
+Day 344/365 – December 11 – Productivity

 “Do an ‘energy-suck’ Inventory”

-As an example I recently noticed I was putting some of my energy into being of assistance to people who were clearly out to lunch and had no intention of wanting to find their way to a better place, they simply wanted someone to listen to their stories and make themselves feel like they were taking action.
+As an example I recently noticed I was putting too much of my energy into being of assistance to people who had no intention of wanting to find their way to a better place, they simply wanted someone to listen to their stories and excuses and make themselves feel like they were taking action.
 This should have been easily avoided IF I just stuck to my guns, knowing who and what I was dealing with.

 I found too much of my attention going back to these waste-less encounters and conversations when friends asked how my day was; my recollection of my day unfortunately brought me back to those interactions, once again irritating me for not following my gut and avoiding these interactions altogether.

-Day 343/365 – December 10
+Day 343/365 – December 10 – Seasonal

 “Drive around and Look at all the Christmas Lights”

-Day 342/365 – December 9
+Day 342/365 – December 9 – Connection

-Day 341/365 – December 8
+Day 341/365 – December 8 – Productivity/financial well-being

 “Buy items You know You’ll NEED in the near Future, when they are on a HUGE sale”

-Day 340/365 – December 7
+Day 340/365 – December 7 – Seasonal

 “Go to a Christmas Market”

-Day 339/365 – December 6
+Day 339/365 – December 6 – Productivity

-“Write a List of main improvements to work on, during times of boredom”
+“Write a List of Main improvements to work on, during times of boredom”

-Day 338/365 – December 5
+Day 338/365 – December 5 – Mental well-being

-We’ve all heard of working out, which consists of us doing some form of anaerobic or aerobic exercise that helps develop our physical well-being and appearance, but what about “working-in”.
-Working-in on the other hand strengthens our internal well-being without the necessary use of external movement or stimulation.
+We’ve all heard of working out, which consists of us doing some form of anaerobic or aerobic exercise that helps develop our physical well-being and appearance, but what about “working-in”?
+Working-in strengthens our internal well-being without the necessary use of external movement or stimulation.
 Working-in is much more passive and calming.
-It’s main objective is to help us regain the energy we have used and and re-energize our system. “
+It’s main objective is to help us regain the energy we have expended and re-energize our system. “

-A lot of athletes are great at working out – we are often known to even overdue it- but working-in, a form of improvement that’s critical to optimal performance, is often neglected.
+A lot of athletes are great at working out – we are often known to even overdue it- but working-in, now viewed as a form of improvement that’s critical to optimal performance, is often neglected.
 Passive healing and recovery goes far beyond the moment.
 This type of training helps eliminate anxieties, stresses and negative emotions that get in the way of us being our best self and helps prevent burn out.